lief-project/LIEF/doc/sphinx/tutorials/12_elf_coredump.rst

 a *snapshot* of all segments mapped in the memory space of the program.
 The CPU state contains register values when the core dump has been generated.

-Coredump files use a subset of the ELF structures to register these information. **Segments** are used for the memory state of the process while ELF notes (:class:`lief.ELF.Note`) are used for process metadata (pid, signal, ...)
+Coredump files use a subset of the ELF structures to store this information. **Segments** are used for the memory state of the process while ELF notes (:class:`lief.ELF.Note`) are used for process metadata (pid, signal, ...)
 Especially, the CPU state is stored in a note with a special type.